Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Results: map level forecasts

-Moreover, in order to assess the level of foreground contamination at CMB frequencies, we propagate the forecasted uncertainties on the synchrotron and thermal dust amplitudes to 100 GHz, selected as a representative cosmological band near the foreground minimum where CMB measurements are typically performed.
-For WMAP+\textit{Planck} alone, the median synchrotron residual is approximately 0.05 \textmu K$_{\mathrm{CMB}}$, rising slightly to 0.053 \textmu K$_{\mathrm{CMB}}$ when including dust.
-The addition of MFI provides a modest improvement, reducing the synchrotron and total residuals to around 0.04 \textmu K$_{\mathrm{CMB}}$ and 0.044 \textmu K$_{\mathrm{CMB}}$, respectively.
-The inclusion of MFI2, however, yields the most significant reduction, lowering the synchrotron residual to roughly 0.022 \textmu K$_{\mathrm{CMB}}$, a factor of 2.2 improvement relative to WMAP+\textit{Planck} alone, and the total residual to 0.030 \textmu K$_{\mathrm{CMB}}$, corresponding to a factor of 1.8 reduction.
+Moreover, in order to assess the level of foreground contamination at CMB frequencies, we propagate the forecasted uncertainties on the synchrotron amplitudes to 100 GHz, selected as a representative cosmological band near the foreground minimum where CMB measurements are typically performed.
+For each pixel, we evaluate the synchrotron emission at 100 GHz for every posterior sample of the MCMC chains, with the residual uncertainty defined as the standard deviation of the resulting posterior distribution.
+This approach fully accounts for correlations between the synchrotron amplitude and spectral index, as well as the non linear frequency scaling of the model.
+For WMAP+\textit{Planck} alone, the median synchrotron residual at 100 GHz is 0.21 \textmu K$_{\mathrm{CMB}}$.
+The inclusion of MFI and MFI2 reduces this residual to 0.033 \textmu K$_{\mathrm{CMB}}$, representing roughly a sixfold reduction relative to WMAP+\textit{Planck} alone.